plogs/asopposedtowhat.com/content/posts/trans-gentry.md

 else for that matter) are of course bad form, and extremely annoying.

 Nevertheless, people sometimes cloyingly insist on the use of their new and improved personal pronouns.
-When that happens, I roll out my preferred pronouns.
+When that happens, I roll out my new and improved personal pronouns.

 ## My preferred gentry pronouns (PGP)